ConU-REL/COEN446-project/README.md

    Contains the header "ACK" with no content
 2. Publish

-   Contains the Topic to publish to, the QoS level, the Retain flag, and the actual message content
+   Contains header "PUB", then the Topic to publish to, the QoS level, the Retain flag, and the actual message content
 3. Subscribe

    Contains the header "SUB" followed by a list of topics to subscribe to